LeBron James hints he’ll retire after son Bronny joins the NBA - NewsBreak

 It’s unclear if Bronny will follow in his father’s footsteps of joining the NBA right out of high school.
 His ESPN recruiting bio shows he has interest from Duke, Kansas, Kentucky, UCLA, and North Carolina.
 Kentucky has even reportedly presented an offer.

-Bronny may also follow in the footsteps of another Sierra Canyon School basketball player, Dwyane Wade’s son Zaire, and play with a G League team affiliated with an NBA team.Djokovic says he’s at his ‘peak’ returning to tour in Dubai
+Bronny may also follow in the footsteps of another Sierra Canyon School basketball player, Dwyane Wade’s son Zaire, and play with a G League team affiliated with an NBA team.Live updates: NBA 75th Anniversary Team honored

 Regardless, the soonest Bronny could play in the NBA is the 2024-25 season.
 By then, James will be nearing his 40th birthday, which would put him among some of the oldest players in the NBA, according to NBC Sports .
 By proclaiming that he’ll play wherever his son plays, James may have made Bronny a higher selection in the 2024 NBA Draft than current projections anticipate, CBS Sports explains .